Agoric/documentation/main/guides/zoe/writing-contracts.md

 export { start };
 ```

-The contract must return a record with any (or none) of the following:
-- **creatorFacet**: An object, usually with admin authority.
-It is only given to the entity
-that calls `E(zoe).startInstance()`; i.e. the party that was the creator of the current
-contract `instance`.
-It might create `invitations` for other parties, or take actions that
-are unrelated to making offers.
-- **creatorInvitation**: A Zoe `invitation` only given to the entity that
-calls `E(zoe).startInstance()`; i.e. the party that was the creator of the current
-contract `instance`.
-This is usually used when a party has to make an offer first,
-such as escrowing the underlying good for sale in an auction or covered call.
-- **publicFacet**: An object available through Zoe to anyone who knows the contract `instance`.
-Use the `publicFacet` for general queries and actions, such as getting the current price
-or creating public `invitations`.

 The contract can contain arbitrary JavaScript code, but there are a few things you'll want
 to do in order to act as a contract, and interact with Zoe and zcf (the internal contract